andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-This means I can have n-provisioners with capabilities like `Stateful`, `Runnable`, `Recoverable`, `Pingable`, `Populatable`, and `Installable`, with predictable behavior across packages like [igo](https://github.com/andreimerlescu/igo) and [counter](https://github.com/andreimerlescu/counter), including `docker` and the **Wazuh Agent** — DevSecOps monitoring supported by `topobuilder`.
-As each provisioner is consumed, output is written via the [verbose](https://github.com/andreimerlescu/verbose) package, with raw values landing in the log file itself.
-The operator gets to watch what each instance is doing as it happens.
+This means that I can have n-Provisioners with capabilities like being `Stateful`, `Runnable`, `Recoverable`, `Pingable`, `Populatable`, `Installable` — and have predictable behavior across packages like [igo](https://github.com/andreimerlescu/igo) and [counter](https://github.com/andreimerlescu/counter), including `docker` and the **Wazuh Agent**, a DevSecOps monitoring capability supported by `topobuilder`.
+As each of these provisioners is consumed and used, the output is written via the [verbose](https://github.com/andreimerlescu/verbose) package where the raw values are written to the log file itself.
+This provides the operator access to see what each instance is doing as it's happening.

-The `<Utility>Provisioner` interface composes those capabilities:
+The `<Utility>Provisioner` interface is defined to consume the capabilities above like:

 ```go
 type DockerContainerProvisioner interface {